mims-harvard/ClinVec/README.md

 ### [NEW] Updated ClinGraph knowledge graph and ClinVec embeddings with 3-times the number of nodes!
 Download on Harvard Dataverse: [https://doi.org/10.7910/DVN/Z6H1A8](https://doi.org/10.7910/DVN/Z6H1A8) [no login required]

+### [NEW] Step-by-step guide on downloading ClinGraph and ClinVec in DGL, NetworkX, PyTorch Genometric, and triplet format!
+See the notebook titled in `download_clingraph_clinvec.ipynb`.

 ## Overview